Koss Corporation (KOSS) Is Now En Route to Higher Prices

 Koss Corporation (KOSS) Insider Activity

-A total of 74 insider transactions have happened at Koss Corporation (KOSS) in the last six months, with sales accounting for 52 and purchases happening 22 times.
-The most recent transaction is an insider sale by KOSS JOHN C JR, the company’s Vice President – Sales.
-SEC filings show that KOSS JOHN C JR sold 5,000 shares of the company’s common stock on Feb 04 at a price of $24.00 per share for a total of $0.12 million.
-Following the sale, the insider now owns 0.27 million shares.
+A total of 75 insider transactions have happened at Koss Corporation (KOSS) in the last six months, with sales accounting for 53 and purchases happening 22 times.
+The most recent transaction is an insider sale by LILLIE LENORE, the company’s VP – Operations.
+SEC filings show that LILLIE LENORE sold 22,450 shares of the company’s common stock on Mar 01 at a price of $16.50 per share for a total of $0.37 million.
+Following the sale, the insider now owns 0.0 shares.

-Koss Corporation disclosed in a document filed with the SEC on Feb 03 that KOSS JOHN C JR (Vice President – Sales) sold a total of 10,000 shares of the company’s common stock.
-The trade occurred on Feb 03 and was made at $25.44 per share for $0.25 million.
-Following the transaction, the insider now directly holds 0.27 million shares of the KOSS stock.
+Koss Corporation disclosed in a document filed with the SEC on Mar 01 that Smith David Donnan (Chief Financial Officer) sold a total of 24,000 shares of the company’s common stock.
+The trade occurred on Mar 01 and was made at $16.52 per share for $0.4 million.
+Following the transaction, the insider now directly holds 0.0 shares of the KOSS stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.